imagment/Silver-Cplusplus/Functions/findObjects.md

 ```

 ## Description
-This function is used to find an object ID with a certain name and a certain number. <br>
+This function is used to find IDs of objects with a certain name and a certain number. <br>
 If the number is all_numbers, it returns all objects with that name regardless of the number. <br>

 ## Example Usage